Wednesday, 25 May 2016

 Getting lost in time

-Didn’t post anything for Day #6 as I just simply ran out of time.
-In fact, I ended up shooting so late and was so far from anything that resembled civilization, I ended up sleeping in the car along the side of the highway with a local coyote and some truckers for company.
+Didn’t post anything for Day #6 because, well, I ran out of time.
+Literally.
+I shot so late into the night and ended up so far from anything resembling civilization that I had no choice but to sleep in my car on the side of the highway—with a coyote and a few truckers for company.
+Cozy, right?

 Tumbleweed Cafe

-When I entered most of the place was clocked in darkness and having just come in from the bright Oklahoma sunlight all I could see was a sliver of light emanating from what appeared to be a kitchen.
-I said HELLO and a face popped around the corner followed by the lights going on.
-The face belonged to Masal.
+When I stepped inside, most of the place was in darkness.
+Coming in from the blinding Oklahoma sun, all I could see was a faint sliver of light from what looked like a kitchen.
+I called out, “HELLO?” and—bam!—a face popped around the corner, lights flicked on, and there stood Masal.

 Masal preparing lunch for a customer